Luiz1976/H2/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The frontend uses React with Vite, Shadcn/UI, and Tailwind CSS for a modern, responsive design.
-Revolutionary glassmorphism designs with animated elements are used for advanced dashboards.
-Components like `ResultadoVisualizacao` unify test result display.
+The frontend uses React with Vite, Shadcn/UI, and Tailwind CSS for a modern, responsive design across all devices.
+Revolutionary glassmorphism designs with animated elements are employed for advanced dashboards.
+A consistent, professional "HQ" lettermark logo with a blue-to-purple gradient is used throughout the platform.
+Components like `ResultadoVisualizacao` unify test result display, and `MobileHeader` provides mobile-first sidebar navigation.

 ### Technical Implementations
 - **Backend**: Express.js + TypeScript